zoharsan/snowtire_v2/known_issues.md

 # Known issues / Change Log / Gotchas

+#### 2021-05-19
+- ZN: Upgraded to JDK 11

+#### 2021-05-18
+- ZN: Fixed spark version in Dockerfile causing issues downloading Spark Driver
+- ZN: Tested latest drivers as of to date and updated Dockerfile.

 #### 2020-09-14
 - ZN: Tested latest drivers as of to date and updated Dockerfile.
 - ZN: Fixed line 26 to remove libpq-dev to prevent the following error: